MyNameIsTakenOMG/ecommerce-pipeline-project/README.md

   - a glue crawler: an automated tools used to access your data store, identifies metadata, and creates table definitions in the AWS Glue Data Catalog
     > note: The AWS Glue Data Catalog is an index of your data’s location, schema, and runtime metrics.
 - `lake/glue_jobs/`: PySpark or Python-based Glue ETL jobs

   - in our case, we have a python shell script as our etl job script for local testing purpose.
-We could convert it to AWS Glue ETL Job if need or switch to PySpark Job
+We could convert it to AWS Glue ETL Job if need or switch to PySpark Job.
+For this project, we stick with the python shell script to keep it simple and cost-efficient.
+    > note: PySpark is working on a distributed computing system, which is ideal for heavy data processing jobs.

+- **BeAware**: in the Layer:Lake, we use a python shell etl job to scan the raw data stored in the s3 bucket.
+While in the real-world production systems, we often clean or transform data before making it queryable.
+However, still there are some reasons we would crawl raw data:
+  - `Exploratory access`: Crawling raw data lets analysts/data engineers inspect the data early via Athena, even before ETL jobs exist.
+  - `Schema inference`: Crawlers give you automatic schema discovery.
+This is super helpful for messy CSVs, external vendors, or IoT logs.
+  - `Backfill scenarios`: If you receive historical data (e.g., monthly CSV dumps), you can crawl and immediately make them queryable before cleaning.
+  - `Glue Catalog integration`: Even raw data tables are needed if you’re building full lineage tracking or a central catalog.
+  - `Learning/debugging`: Crawling raw formats helps beginners understand partitioning, formats, compression effects, etc.

 <!-- - `ml/inference/`: Batch/real-time inference code using trained models
 - `rag/app/`: Frontend + API layer for demoing RAG interactions -->